catanzaromj/catanzaromj.github.io/_projects/multiparameter.md

 persistence.
 One of the first examples of ordinary persistence arose from studying the sub-level sets of a Morse function.
-Together with Peter Bubenik, we propose looking at generic families of Morse functions to study multiparameter persistent homology.
+Together with Peter Bubenik, we propose looking at generic families of Morse functions to study multiparameter persistent homology in {% cite bubenik_multiparameter_2021 %}.
 Using tools from geometric topology, we attempt to build a decomposition of the associated multiparameter persistence module, analogous to the barcode.